Fetscherin Wins Major Toy and Parenting Awards

 Inspired by the popular Elf on the Shelf, the book was born out of a playful Halloween tradition Fetscherin and his two daughters, Margaux and Mirielle, created together.
 When his daughters asked why their skeleton didn’t move like their elf, Fetscherin began hiding it each night—sparking laughter, curiosity, and a new family tradition that he felt compelled to share with others.

-The Bones Is Back book-and-toy set includes a 40-page hardcover storybook and a patent-pending, glow-in-the-dark skeleton toy with 14 movable joints, designed for safe, hands-on play that encourages imagination, connection, and positive interaction throughout the month of October.
+The Bones Is Back book-and-toy set includes a 40-page hardcover storybook and a patent-pending, glow-in-the-dark skeleton toy with 14 movable joints.
+The set is designed for safe, hands-on play that encourages imagination, connection, and positive interaction throughout the month of October.

 - Categories: